A Deployment-Friendly Foundational Framework for Efficient Computational Pathology: Results

-\paragraph{APS can discard redundant patches while remaining non-inferior to the baseline in terms of AUC.} To evaluate whether APS preserves accuracy after aggressive patch reduction, we performed non-inferiority tests on the distribution of AUC differences between LitePath (with APS) and LiteFM (without APS) (Fig.~\ref{fig:ablation}b).
+\paragraph{APS preserves task performance after discarding redundant patches.} To evaluate whether APS preserves task performance after aggressive patch reduction, we performed non-inferiority tests on the distribution of Macro-AUC or C-index differences between LitePath (with APS) and LiteFM (without APS) (Fig.~\ref{fig:ablation}b).
 We pre-specified the non-inferiority margin at -2.5\% to ensure that any performance degradation remains clinically negligible.
 This threshold is more stringent than the 4\% diagnostic discordance rate typically accepted in digital pathology validation protocols as having no impact on patient management \cite{mukhopadhyay2018whole,bauer2013validation}.
-The results show that APS successfully passes the non-inferiority test on 35 of 37 cohorts, indicating that accuracy loss introduced by patch reduction is generally acceptable, even in extreme cases.
+The results show that APS successfully passes the non-inferiority test on 35 of 37 classification cohorts, indicating that accuracy loss introduced by patch reduction is generally acceptable, even in extreme cases.
 APS fails the test on two cohorts, where the lower bound of the CI falls below the non-inferiority margin: TNM‑N staging (N0/N+) of breast cancer on Internal‑H2 (Breast \#1), and Pathological Subtyping of gastric cancer on Internal‑H1 (Gastric \#2).
 For the breast cohort, although the lower bound of the confidence interval falls below the non-inferiority margin, the mean AUC difference is positive, suggesting that the point estimate of AUC does not decrease; the test failure likely reflects the high sensitivity of this task and the resulting variability.
 For the gastric subtyping task, APS fails on Internal‑H1 but passes and increases AUC on External‑H3 (Gastric \#2-H3), indicating that the observed failures are not systematic across cohorts.
-At the cohort level, the overall mean AUC difference across the 37 cohorts is 0.16\% (95\% CI: -0.63\% to 1.29\%), with positive mean differences in 23 cohorts and negative mean differences in 14 cohorts.
-Together, these results indicate that APS generalizes well across tasks and cohorts: it substantially reduces the number of inference patches while preserving overall AUC performance.
+At the cohort level, the overall mean AUC difference across the 37 classification cohorts is 0.16\% (95\% CI: -0.63\% to 1.29\%), with positive mean differences in 23 cohorts and negative mean differences in 14 cohorts.
+Across the eight survival cohorts, the mean C-index was 0.7191 for LitePath and 0.7213 for full-patch LiteFM, corresponding to a mean difference of -0.22 percentage points.
+Together, these results indicate that APS generalizes well across tasks and cohorts: it substantially reduces the number of inference patches while preserving overall task performance.